dariusuknuis/eqemu-docs-v2/docs/client/guides/file-formats/spells-eff-by-darius.md

 #### Role: 0x20 BYTEs

 This is an uncoded string that describes the type of effect entry.
 It can only contain "Source" or "Target".
 The effect that travels between the caster and target does not have a Role string.
+Source is the caster, and Target is the spell target.

 ***AttachmentType entries (there are 3 of these, one for each SubEffect)***